juanecabellob/moberlinity/README.md

 ## Remarks

-Currently, the time scala used is 1000:1, meaning that a second is being represented as a millisecond, to avoid long running scripts that over an hour go.
+Currently, the time scala used is 100:1, meaning that a second is being represented as a centisecond, to avoid long running scripts that go over an hour.